Wednesday, July 24, 2013

 Interview with Jenny-Anne Bishop

-Jenny-Anne: Hello Monika, Thank you so much for asking me to do this interview, I feel quite humbled to be included in your series of outstanding Trans People.
+Jenny-Anne: Hello Monika, thank you so much for inviting me to do this interview.
+I feel genuinely humbled to be included in your series highlighting outstanding trans people.

-I'm also an active member of the LGBT Church I attend in Manchester and lobby for LGBT Christian rights and acceptance.
-I guess it's about making every aspect of life Trans friendly because being trains is pervasive, it affects every aspect and corner of your life.
+Jenny-Anne: Well, I've been retired for over five years now, which has given me the freedom to devote my time to helping improve life for our Trans* community.
+I'm also an active member of the LGBT church I attend in Manchester, where I lobby for LGBT Christian rights and greater acceptance.
+I suppose it's about making every aspect of life trans-friendly, because being trans is pervasive; it touches every part and corner of your life.

-The April Ashley project with Homotopia in Liverpool is to put together a display of the life of April Ashley (Who grew up in Liverpool) and will run for a year at the Liverpool Waterfront Museum.
-We think up to 0.5 million people will visit, so it's got to be right.
-In parallel to April's lifeline, we will have 20 audio Trans stories showing how life has improved for Trans people during April's Lifetime.
-I taught the team about Trans History and helped them find the people to do the audio life stories.
+The April Ashley project with Homotopia in Liverpool aims to create an exhibition showcasing the life of April Ashley, who grew up in Liverpool.
+The display will run for a year at the Liverpool Waterfront Museum, with an estimated 500,000 visitors expected, so we want to ensure it's done right.
+Alongside April's life story, we will feature 20 audio stories from Trans individuals, illustrating how life has improved for Trans people during April’s lifetime.
+I provided training to the team on Trans history and helped them connect with individuals to record the audio life stories.

-Jenny-Anne: I was born in what is now South West London in the mid-1940s and grew up in Surrey and Kent in South East England in the 1950s and early 1960s.
+Jenny-Anne: I was born in what is now South West London in the mid-1940s.
+I spent my childhood in Surrey and Kent, in South East England, during the 1950s and early 1960s.
+Those years had a significant impact on me, as it was a time of great social change, and growing up in that environment definitely influenced my perspectives later in life.

-Jenny-Anne: Like so many Trans people, I knew that I was somehow different from around 3-4 years old.
-I didn't know the right words or understand the concept of gender diversity, but I did know I wanted to be a girl and that borrowing my mother's and later my sister's clothes just made me feel right and so much more confident in myself, whilst trying to fit into the identity my parents wanted me to be, was very uncomfortable as I was sure one day my body would change and I would then be allowed to be female.
+Jenny-Anne: Like so many transgender people, I realized from around 3-4 years old that I was somehow different.
+At that age, I didn’t have the words to describe gender diversity, nor did I fully understand it, but I knew deep down that I wanted to be a girl.
+Borrowing my mother’s and later my sister’s clothes made me feel so much more confident and right in myself.
+Trying to fit into the role my parents expected of me, however, felt deeply uncomfortable.
+I was convinced that one day my body would change, and I would finally be able to live as the woman I knew I was.

-I remember wearing some of my mother's clothes to school on the pretext that I was practicing for when I would be a young woman.
-My parents sent me to see the school's psychiatrist at about six for what we would now call “gender inappropriate” behavior, they called it being “ a very naughty child” The psychiatrist just put it down to a child exploring different roles in life.
+I remember wearing my mother’s clothes to school, claiming I was practicing for when I would become a young woman.
+When I was about six, my parents sent me to see the school’s psychiatrist due to what they called “gender inappropriate” behavior, what we would now understand as a sign of gender diversity.
+They simply labeled me as “a very naughty child.”
+The psychiatrist, however, just viewed it as a phase or a child exploring different roles in life.

 Miss Golden Sparkle on the day she had tea at